cran/jfa/README.md

 # Classical planning using the Poisson likelihood
 x <- planning(materiality = 0.03, likelihood = 'poisson')

-# Bayesian planning using a default minimal information prior
+# Bayesian planning using a default beta(1, 1) prior and binomial likelihood
-x <- planning(materiality = 0.03, likelihood = 'poisson', prior = TRUE)
+x <- planning(materiality = 0.03, likelihood = 'binomial', prior = TRUE)

-# Bayesian planning using a custom beta(1, 10) prior
+# Bayesian planning using a custom beta(1, 10) prior and binomial likelihood
 x <- planning(materiality = 0.03,
               prior = auditPrior(method = 'param', likelihood = 'binomial', alpha = 1, beta = 10))

 summary(x) # Prints information about the planning
 ```

-### Select items with the `selection()` function
+### Select sample items with `selection()`

 [![Lifecycle: stable](https://img.shields.io/badge/lifecycle-stable-brightgreen.svg)](https://lifecycle.r-lib.org/articles/stages.html#stable)

-The `selection()` function takes a data frame and performs statistical sampling according to one of three algorithms: fixed interval sampling, cell sampling, or random sampling in combination with either record (attributes) sampling or monetary unit sampling (MUS).
+The `selection()` function is used to perform statistical selection of audit samples.
+It offers flexible implementations of the most common audit sampling algorithms for attributes sampling and monetary unit sampling.
 The function returns an object of class `jfaSelection` which can be used with associated `summary()` and `plot()` methods.
 The input for the `size` argument can be an object of class `jfaPlanning` as returned by the `planning()` function.

 *Full function with default arguments:*